Light Eggplant Parmesan & Basic Tomato Sauce Recipe

 Basic Tomato Sauce Recipe

 Simple and full of flavor, this tomato sauce is a staple for any Italian dish!
-Use if for the Eggplant Parmesan recipe above and for any pasta recipe you make.
-This recipe is doubled already so you can freeze the other half for your next meal.
+Use it for the Eggplant Parmesan recipe above or for any pasta recipe.
+This recipe is doubled already, making 12 servings, so you can freeze the other half for your next meal.
 Before you are tempted to take a shortcut with bottled sauce, check the label for sodium content.
-Most are very high but this one keeps sodium in check at a very low 16mg per cup plus it’s easy to make and delicious.
+Most are very high but this one keeps sodium in check at a very low 7mg per serving plus it’s easy to make and delicious.

 - 1 tablespoon extra-virgin olive oil